*Updates/Changes to the rules for the Spring 2022 season are in red font*

 2) A “ball” is any of the following when a kick is not attempted:

-i. a pitch outside of the strike zone (see IX-3).
+i. a pitch outside of the strike zone, including any part of the ball hitting any part of the front two cones (see IX-3).

 ii.
 A pitched ball that does not touch the ground at least twice or roll before reaching home plate.

-a) If the ball bounces for a second time before or on the plate, it is NOT a ball; it is a strike.
+a) If the ball bounces for a second time before or on the plate, and is lower than 1 foot, it is NOT a ball; it is a strike.

 iii.
-A pitched ball that exceeds 1 foot in height at the bottom for the entirety of time while passing over the strike zone (Rule I-6, Strike Zone)
+A pitched ball that exceeds 1 foot in height at the bottom for the entirety of time while passing over the front of the plate (Rule I-6, Strike Zone)

 XI.
 Fair and Foul Balls